brave/brave-ads-docs/docs/account-management/billing.md

 If working with our accounts and sales team, you can cancel your Search, Notifications, or Newsfeed ads campaigns at any time and will only be invoiced for the amounts spent up until the campaign was paused.

 If you prepaid your campaign via our self-service option and wish to cancel your campaign early, please note that you’ll need to request a refund for any remaining balance by sending an email to [adops@brave.com](mailto:adops@brave.com).

+# Account balances

+Any leftover campaign budgets from pre-paid campaigns paid via Stripe or Radom will be transferred to your account balance for future campaigns.
+These funds are typically transferred within 24-48 hours, under the following two circumstances:

+### When a campaign reaches its end date

+If your campaign reaches its scheduled end date and there are remaining funds, the campaign status will update to "complete," and any leftover funds will be transferred to your account balance.

+### When a campaign is terminated manually

+To end your campaign immediately and transfer any remaining funds to your account balance, follow these steps:

+- Select the campaign.
+- Click "Edit."
+- Click "Close this campaign."